Mayor of Savannah Issues Mandatory Mask Requirement for Public Spaces

 Greetings Blessed Sacrament Parish Family,

-We are pleased to share the news the Diocese of Savannah has authorized all of our churches to begin holding public worship again.
-We will follow the diocesan indications, taking special precautions for public safety and health.
-However, please know that the obligation to attend Sunday Mass remains dispensed, at least until the end of June.
+Please be reminded that the obligation to attend Sunday Mass remains dispensed, at least until the end of July.
 Those who wish to resume coming to Mass may do so; those who are not yet ready for any reason, may wait longer.
 Those who are most at risk of serious infection or illness, as well as their caregivers, are strongly encouraged to stay home and participate in live-streamed or televised Masses.
 The risk of the coronavirus is still very real, and even with the best health practices and strict physical distancing in place, anyone attending public events, such as the Mass, is increasing their risk of exposure to COVID-19.

 The following safety guidelines and recommendations reflect the most current guidance from civil and public health authorities and are aligned with the State of Georgia.
 They will be updated as needed to reflect the guidance from our governmental leaders as we pass through different phases of recovery from the pandemic.